Brzhk/jenkins/gitbook/persist_in_docker_volumes.md

 ... you operations here....
 ~~~~

 > Connects and runs bash inside your running Jenkins.
-You will be directed to the directory `/jenkins` because it's defined as the container's workfolder.
+You will be directed to the directory `/jenkins` because it's defined as the container's work folder.

 You can check with a separate container: